 Neither Walter nor Alan were raised by their birth parents.
 Walter Macfarlane's mother was going to give him up for adoption but his grandparents opted "to hanai their grandson - part of a Hawaiian practice in which a family can adopt a person informally, with or without papers."
 They brought him up in their home and the identity of his father remained unknown.
 Two years later, Alan Robinson was adopted.
 He knew nothing about his birth mother or his biological father.

 Walter and Alan met when they were in the sixth grade and established a close bond.
 Once they got the results of their DNA tests, they understood why they'd been so drawn to each other.
-These two men, who had always felt like family, really were.
+These two men, who had always felt like family, really were.11,240849Was this shocking?

-DNA Test Reveal A Lot Of Major Medical Malpractice
+DNA Test Revealed A Lot Of Major Medical Malpractice

 Kelli Rowlette's parents used a fertility doctor to conceive in 1980 and were told that they would have the best results if they used a "85 percent mixture of her dad's [Mr. Fowler] genetic material, and 15 percent...from anonymous donor."
 When Rowlette performed a DNA test as an adult, she discovered the shocking truth: The doctor, Gerald Mortimer, had used his own sperm and was technically her father.